vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 to the Supreme Brahman as its object, as necessarily qualified by the five (Swarupa Nirupaka Dharma) characteristics such as Satyatva, Jnanatva, Anantatva, Amalatva and Anandatva, and as qualified by the qualities that are to be particularly meditated upon in the several types of upasanas, and as qualified by an auspicious divine form.
 This is related necessarily to Brahman

-The particular cxtension of knowledge as related to the "Upeya' or the object of attainment is (1) Karana-Nirapekshah - not depending upon the functioning of the indriyas; (2) Swabhavaprapta or attaining according to its nature and
+The particular cxtension of knowledge as related to the "Upeya' or the object of attainment is (1) Karana-Nirapekshah - not depending upon the functioning of the indriyas; (2) Swabhavaprapta or attaining according to its nature and (3) paripurna Brahman - being the object characterised by all auspicious qualities and vibhutis.

-Essence of Srimad Rahasyatraya Saram

-(3) paripurna Brahman - being the object characterised by all auspicious qualities and vibhutis.

 The 'Upaya' Jnana Vikasa and 'Upeya' Jnana Vikasa are both having Brahman as their object.
 The meditation upon the qualities that are prescribed in cach type of meditation, qualify the 'upaya' jnana.
 One has to meditate upon Brahman as prescribed in the respective mode of upasana.
 This is 'Karana-Sapeksha' or requiring the function of indriyas and it should be as prescribed in the shastra.
 This kind of extension of knowledge is the upaya jnana.